Big tech cloud exit checklist

 • Inner peace from no longer funding data surveillance.

-Phase 5: Tell your compliance officer
+Phase 5: Notify the compliance officer